 Pets for Life is transforming the lives of dogs and cats by honoring the love people have for their pets, closing the service gap that exists for people and pets in underserved areas and bringing awareness in a new way to larger systemic inequities and injustices.
 Poverty and structural inequality create obstacles to affordable veterinary and pet wellness services similar to the challenges and barriers to accessing healthy food, education, jobs, health care and housing.
 With tens of millions of pets living with families in poverty—at least triple the number of dogs and cats entering shelters—the extreme lack of access to pet resources is a national crisis overlooked by most.

 After more than a year of life in lockdown, Drama’s not used to having multiple visitors vie for her attention.
-The pup is peering shyly out from her crate and letting her feline brother, Mr. Mo, hog the spotlight as members of the HSUS Pets for Life team in Philadelphia drop off leashes and cat litter on a hot August afternoon.
 But Drama’s owner, Denise Young, is overjoyed to welcome these familiar faces back into her Fairhill home—if it weren’t for them, Drama probably would’ve died almost three years ago.

 Everyone’s lives can be enhanced by a pet and those who choose to should have the opportunity to experience the unconditional love and meaningful relationship a pet brings.
 At its core, Pets for Life challenges the institutions that create and perpetuate divisiveness, unjust policies and a stark imbalance in resource accessibility.